Title IX and Sexual Misconduct

 Pursuant to Title IX and its regulations (34 C.F.R.
 Part 106), the Title IX coordinator is the designated College official with primary responsibility for coordinating compliance with Title IX and other federal and state laws and regulations relating to sex-based discrimination.

-Any member of the College community who believes they have been the victim of sexual misconduct and/or chooses to seek more information about sexual misconduct or College polices may contact the Title IX coordinator.
-The College's Title IX coordinator is available to help students understand their options regarding both receiving support and reporting sexual misconduct.
-The Title IX coordinator is unable to guarantee confidentiality but they will maintain privacy to the fullest extent.
-Additionally, the Title IX coordinator is responsible for ensuring compliance with Title IX and its regulations, as well as the New York State Education Law 129-B.
+Anyone may report sex discrimination, including sexual misconduct or sexual harassment (whether or not the person reporting is the person alleged to be the victim), in person, by mail, by telephone or electronic mail using the below-listed contact information for the Title IX Coordinator, or by any other means that results in the Title IX Coordinator receiving a verbal or written disclosure or report.
+The College’s Title IX Coordinator is available to help students understand their options regarding both receiving support and reporting sexual misconduct.
+The Title IX Coordinator is unable to guarantee confidentiality but they will maintain privacy to the fullest extent.
+Additionally, the Title IX Coordinator is responsible for ensuring compliance with Title IX and its regulations, as well as the New York State Education Law 129-B.

 The Title IX coordinator, Meg Flaherty, can be reached Monday - Friday from 8:30 a.m. – 4:30 p.m. by phone at (585) 385-8232, by email at firstname.lastname@example.org, or after hours by contacting the residence director on duty, or the Office of Safety and Security.